Under the Magnifying Glass: A Dissection of Hate Crime

 This law, which came into effect in 2005, relates to homophobic hate crime and homophobic hate incidents.
-It states that a court must treat hostility based on sexual orientation as an aggravating factor when contemplating the seriousness of an offence.
+It states that a court must treat hostility based on sexual orientation as an aggravating factor when contemplating the seriousness of an offense.
 This is determined by whether:

 That the offence is motivated (wholly or partly) by hostility towards persons who are of a particular sexual orientation.

-If an offence has been motivated by the offender’s hostility or prejudice towards the victim based on their actual or perceived sexual orientation, then the judge is required to treat this as an aggravating factor and state in open court any additional elements of the sentence that they are giving specifically for this aggravation.
+If an offense has been motivated by the offender's hostility or prejudice towards the victim based on their actual or perceived sexual orientation, then the judge is required to treat this as an aggravating factor and state in open court any additional elements of the sentence that they are giving specifically for this aggravation.